velartrill/velartrill.github.io/orig/conspirators.md

 "Quite the opposite, I hear," Lena replies casually, and I can't keep my eyes from widening.

-*"Okay time to go,"* I blurt, yanking desperately on his arm, and *finally, Khata'e be blessed,* he listens.
+*"Okay time to go,"* I blurt, yanking desperately on his arm, and *finally, Khata'e be sanctified,* he listens.

 "Well, it was a pleasure, master Hawthorn," he says, bowing slightly.
 "We simply *must* speak more when we've time."

 "Take care, dear boy!
 I shall be seeing a great deal more of you, I hope."
 Hawthorn holds up a hand in farewell as Lena turns, and I practically drag him out the front door.

 The streets of Chandler's Landing can never be said to be truly deserted, not even during the darkest hours of the night, but the mid-day bustle has calmed since noon.
-Despite it's name, the city is industrial to the core, and nearly half the population are working-class commoners -- "proletarians," as Lena might say.
+Despite its name, the city is industrial to the core, and nearly half the population are working-class commoners -- "proletarians," as Lena might say.
 By and large they're squirreled away in the great Eastgate foundries and will be 'til shift's end at sunset, now that the lunchtime hours have come to their close.
-In any case, scarce few can bear the heavy costs of Uptown life; most of the folks we pass are messengers, slaves, the odd tradeswoman or apprentice, and greycloaks on patrol.
+In any case, scarce few can bear the heavy cost of Uptown life; most of the folks we pass are messengers, slaves, the odd tradeswoman or cowled apprentice, and greycloaks on patrol.

 I'm fond of Uptown, I'll admit.
-It's unlike the pitiful slums where the petty laborers eat and shit and fuck and not much else, but also the soulless, sterile hauteur of the White Thorn District.
+It's unlike the pitiful slums where the petty laborers eat and shit and fuck and not much else, but lacks the soulless, sterile hauteur of the White Thorn District.
 It's got class *and* character -- and most important of all, rates just low enough that someone of my station can eke out a cozy living.

 I'm on high alert, but we pass homes, apartment blocks, restaurants, shops, and a shrill-voiced dowager beating a slave in the middle of the street without incident.
 "No black-windowed coach?"
 I ask Lena.
 "Normally this is the part where I get manhandled by goons and dragged halfway across the city in handcuffs and a blindfold."